rh-telco-tigers/NetSentinel/README.md

 ![NetSentinel Architecture](./docs/images/netsentinel-architecture.jpg)

+### Demo Video
+To see NetSentinel in action, check out the [demo video on YouTube](https://youtu.be/jxnB854MqH0?si=vYtpjuv-ogjInwet).
+The video showcases the platform's capabilities, including real-time query handling through Slack, AI-powered attack detection, and integration with OpenShift components.
+It provides a step-by-step walkthrough of how NetSentinel's multi-agent architecture processes queries and delivers insights, offering a comprehensive view of its potential applications.

 ### Key Components and Features:

 - **Generative and Predictive AI:** The system leverages `granite-8b-code-instruct-128k` for generative capabilities, a predictive model trained on the `UNSW-NB15` dataset for anomaly detection, and an NLU component to interpret human intent as the entry point for all interactions.